-On behalf of the Board of Directors, I am pleased to announce a final dividend of 1.3 Singapore cents per share, subjected to shareholders' approval at the upcoming annual general meeting ("AGM") to be held on 27 April 2022 at 11.00 a.m..
-Taking into consideration the interim dividend of 0.7 Singapore cents per share paid on 7 September 2021, the total dividend declared by the Group for FY2021 is 2.0 Singapore cents per share.
+In appreciation of our shareholders' staunch support, I am pleased to share our Group's achievements and announce a final dividend of 1.2 Singapore cents per share, subjected to shareholders' approval at the upcoming annual general meeting ("AGM") to be held on 27 April 2023.
+Incorporating the interim dividend of 1.0 Singapore cents per share which was paid earlier on 26 August 2022, the total dividend declared by the Group for FY2022 is 2.2 Singapore cents per share.

-Distribution Business Segment
+Distribution Segment